Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ````

 ### Activities
-An activity is an instance of `Activity` and is responsible for managing user interactions with a screen of information.
+An activity is an instance of the `Activity` class and is responsible for managing user interactions with a screen of information.

 Inside an activity are widgets: can show text, graphics, interact with user, or arrange other widgets on screen. buttons, text input, check boxes.